DarthCyber/Extract-PSScriptBlocks/README.md

 # Extract-PSScriptBlocks
-Extracts scripts from powershell operational log
+Extracts scripts from powershell operational log.

 Use Import-module to install.
 Save file locally, then Import-Module %filepath%\Extract-PSScriptBlocks.ps1

     .Synopsis